Info/Press ︎︎︎

 He also enjoys writing about the movies he’s obsessed with and how they relate to his own work, most recently in an article for Filmmaker Magazine about Andrzej Żuławski’s Possession and the intimate experience of watching a movie after helping to create it.
-His Filmmakerarticle “The Seven Arts of Working In Film” has been read over 500,000 times since its publication and is part of the syllabus of Martin Scorsese’s Masterclass program.
+His Filmmaker article “The Seven Arts of Working In Film” has been read over 500,000 times since its publication and is part of the syllabus of Martin Scorsese’s Masterclass.

 Variety

 Authenticity was imperative to Sterlin Harjo, co-creator along with Taika Waititi of the half-hour comedy, which revolves around four teenagers who live on a reservation and dream of moving to California.
 Harjo, who grew up in Oklahoma, called on production designer Brandon Tonner-Connolly to find the right organic look in towns like Okmulgee, center of the Muscogee reservation.
-For a “heightened sensibility to make the sets cinematic,” Tonner-Connolly says he enhanced the color palette of the homes and other places he saw in the community, as well as adding story-driven particulars.“ Read Full Article ︎︎︎
+Read Full Article ︎︎︎

 Condé Nast Traveler